The following provisions apply to mopeds operating on Virginia roadways. They do not apply to mopeds that are solely operated on private property.

 - Safety inspection

-- Sales and use tax (You will still have to pay retail sales tax if you purchase a moped in Virginia; however, mopeds are exempt from personal property tax)
+- Sales and use tax (You will still have to pay retail sales tax if you purchase a moped in Virginia.)

 If a moped is operated in excess of 35 mph or has a motor that displaces more than 50 CCs, it is considered a motorcycle.
 You would then be required to comply with all vehicle registration, insurance and inspection requirements, and driver licensing laws.